A Tutorial on Meta-Reinforcement Learning: Robotics

-Another line of works adopts model-based meta-RL (Section \ref{para:model-based meta-RL}).
+Another line of works adopts model-based meta-RL (Section~\ref{subsection:model-based}).
 Model-based methods may be more suitable for robotic tasks for the following reasons: (1) Model-based RL can be more efficient than model-free methods, a key consideration for robot deployment \citep{polydoros2017survey}.
 (2) Adapting the dynamics model may be much easier than adapting the control policy in some cases, such as in tasks where task difference is defined by various dynamics parameters.
-Similar to the model-free case, both task-inference methods \citep{nagabandi2019learning,cong2020self,belkhale2021model,zhao2021meld} and PPG methods \citep{nagabandi2019learning,kaushik2020fast,anne2021meta} have been considered to adapt the dynamics model for model-based control (there is no black-box model-based method, as learning the dynamic models is just a common way to do task inference).
+Similar to the model-free case, both black-box methods \citep{nagabandi2019learning,cong2020self,belkhale2021model} and PPG methods \citep{nagabandi2019learning,kaushik2020fast,anne2021meta} have been considered adapting the dynamics model for model-based control.
+(We generally avoid classification of methods as task-inference and model-based.
+See Section~\ref{subsection:model-based}.)